hbase4s/hbase4s/README.md

 - Scala 2.11
 - HBase 1.3.1

 Note!
-This library is currently under active development.
+This library is in beta phase and currently under active development.
 Provided API might be changed in next release without providing full backward compatibility.
 If you urgently need some features or have feedback on existing functionality feel free to contact authors in any available channel.